SimonBiggs/scriptedforms/README.md

 The AGPL-3.0+ does not explicitly mention negligence anywhere within its license text.
 The Apache-2.0 does.
 The AGPL-3.0+ in Section 7 does define allowable additional terms.
-The negligence clauses within the Apache-2.0 do however fall under allowable additional terms so they therefore are included.
+The negligence clauses within the Apache-2.0 fall under these allowable additional terms so, as such, they have been included.

 There are also other desirable features of the Apache-2.0 license such as contribution, trademark, and warranty requirements.
 These were also included.